Last Year’s Winner: “Game of Thrones”

 Well, look at not-so-little-old “Westworld.”
 HBO’s big bet to make up for the absence of “Game of Thrones” — which had to sit this year out due to airing outside the eligibility period — paid off, as Jonathan Nolan and Lisa Joy’s drama snagged the most nominations of any drama and tied for the most nominations overall, with 22. (“SNL” also had 22.)

-But it’s got some stiff competition.
-Before “Westworld” can be handed the crown from defending champion, “Game of Thrones,” it has to deal with, well, “The Crown.”
+But even after an impressive showing at the Creative Arts Emmys, “Westworld” has some stiff competition.
+Before it can be handed the crown from defending champion, “Game of Thrones,” it has to deal with, well, “The Crown.”
 Netflix’s ambitious, expensive, and well-received period drama snagged 13 total nominations and has a strong fan base in the industry.
-Netflix will have to decide which of its nominees to push the hardest, though, as “Stranger Things” and “House of Cards” also made the cut.
+Netflix will have to decide which of its nominees to push the hardest, though, as “Stranger Things” (which won the Emmy for drama casting, an award that often goes hand-in-hand with the Drama Series winner) and “House of Cards” also made the cut.

 It’s a problem every network wants to have — three nominees in the same category — but is it really a problem?
 Vote-splitting can certainly affect results, but these three dramas couldn’t be more different: The Duffer Brothers’ fun ’80s sci-fi homage to classic young-adult stories is technically competing against a deeply serious period drama about the royal family circa the early ’50s and a self-winking political soap opera set in modern America.
 Two are new, one has been here before.
 Their common factor is Netflix, so voters will be drawn to each independent of who’s making it.